 Admission to a Legacy hospital

-When you check in, a Patient Registration Specialist will greet you, gather your information, and help you with making financial arrangements.
-Pre-Admission Nurses are also available to help coordinate your admission and answer your questions -- just ask!
+When you check in, a patient registration specialist will greet you, gather your information and help you with making financial arrangements.
+Pre-admission nurses are also available to help with your admission and answer your questions — just ask!

 Planning for your stay